-Ocular redness without staining: This problem may be caused by some component of the care solutions, such as preservatives or the presence of pingueculae, infectious or allergic conjunctivitis, or inadequate lens lubrication, including excessive mucus accumulation as occurs in furly eyes.
+Ocular redness without staining: This problem may be caused by some component of the care solutions, such as preservatives or the presence of pingueculae, infectious or allergic conjunctivitis, or inadequate lens lubrication, including excessive mucus accumulation as occurs in dry eyes.

-Excessive development of lens deposits: This unusual problem keratitis sicca, chronic allergies, etc.).
+Excessive development of lens deposits: This unusual problem may be related to: increased mucus production (i.e., GPC, kratitis sica, chronic allergies, etc.).
 More frequent use of Boston® Rewetting Drops may be helpful in these cases.
-However, excessive deposition has been found to be most often related to inappropriately polished lens surfaces, which simulate an orange peel appearance only visible with magnification of 20X or greater.
-In many cases, for Boston XO® Contact Lenses without Tangible® Hydra-PEG®, deposits are easily removed by cleaning with original Boston® Cleaner, Boston ADVANCE® Cleaner, and/or Boston® ONE STEP Liquid Enzymatic Cleaner.
-However, in extreme cases, it may be necessary to lightly polish the lenses with Boston® Professional Cleaning Polish.
-For Boston XO® with Tangible® Hydra-PEG® Contact Lenses, DO NOT USE Boston® Cleaner, Boston ADVANCE® Cleaner, and/or Boston® ONE STEP Liquid Enzymatic Cleaner.
-Do NOT polish lenses coated with Tangible® Hydra-PEG®.
+However, excessive deposition has been found to be most other related to them the state of the state inappropriately polished lens surfaces, which simulate an orange peel appearance only visible with magnification of 20X or greater.
+In many cases, for Boston XO2® Contact Lenses without Tangibise® Hydra-PEC®, deposits are easily removed by cleaning with original Boston® Cleaner, Boston ADVARCE® Cleaner, and/or Boston® Professional Cleaning Polish.
+For Boston XO2® with Tangible® Hydra-PEC® Contact Lenses, DONOT USE Boston® Professional Cleaning Polish.
+For Boston XO2® with Tangible® Hydra-PEC® Contact Lenses, DONOT USE Boston® Cleaner, Boston ADVANCE® Cleaner, and/or Boston® ONE STEP Liquid Enzymatic Cleaner, Do NOT polish lenses coated with Tangible® Hydra-PEC®.
 In the event that deposits cannot be removed by cleaning or polishing, the lens should be replaced.

 Lens surface dry spots: The presence of discrete non-wetting areas on a new, recently modified, or polished lens is usually due to the persistence of hydrophobic products used during lens fabrication.
-These hydrophobic contaminants have a greater affinity for Boston XO^{\otimes} and Boston XO^{\otimes} with Tangibles $^{\otimes}$ Hydra-PEG $^{\otimes}$ Contact Lenses polymers.
-Boston $^{\otimes}$ Laboratory Lens Cleaner may be used to remove the dry spots for the Boston XO® Contact Lenses or the lenses should be returned to the Authorized Boston® Nanufacturer for a special cleaning, Do NOT use the Boston® Laboratory Lens Cleaner with Boston XO® with Tangible® Hydra-PEG® Contact Lenses.
-These lenses should be returned to the Authorized Boston® Nanufacturer.
+These hydrophobic products used during lens fabrication.
+These hydrophobic contaminants have a greater affinity for Boston XO\ ${2}^{\circ}$ with langible Hydra-PEG\ Contact Lenses polymers.
+Boston® Laboratory Lens Cleaner may be used to remove the dry spots for the Boston XO\ ${2}^{\circ}$ contact Lenses or the lenses should be returned to the Authorized Boston® Laboratory Lens Cleaner with Boston XO\ ${2}^{\circ}$ with langible® Hydra-PEG\ Contact Lenses.
+These lenses should be returned to the Authorized Boston® Mandacture.